 What is Regelation?

-- Preparation of an ice ball – The ice slab is shredded into pieces and the shredded pieces are pressurised around the tip of a stick to prepare the ice ball.
+- Preparation of an ice ball – The ice slab is shredded into pieces, and the shredded pieces are pressurized around the tip of a stick to prepare the ice ball.
 If two small pieces of ice are taken and pressed against each other, they stick to each other.

 Regelation of Ice

 The regelation of ice can be better understood by performing an experiment on an ice slab using a metallic wire.
 The procedure of the experiment is given below.

 - For the experiment, take a slab of wire and a metallic wire with 5 kg of blocks attached to it on either side.